 Arthrogryposis multiplex congenita refers to a variety of joint and muscle problems that result from limited joint movement in the womb.

 Craniofacial defects are caused by the abnormal growth or development of the head and/or facial bones while the baby is growing inside the mother.
 The most common defects of the face are cleft lip and cleft palate.
 Other defects may involve the ears, eyes, and jaw.
-Craniofacial defects that affect the skull include a skull that is too large (macrocephaly) or too small (microcephaly).
-Sometimes the bands of tissue that connect the bones of the skull (called sutures) close too early (craniosynostosis).
+Some craniofacial defects that affect the skull include macrocephaly (the skull is too large), microcephaly (the skull is too small), and craniosynostosis (the bands of tissue that connect the bones of the skull close too early).

 Limb defects are numerous.
 Sometimes a limb is missing or does not form completely.
 Part or all of the hand or foot may be missing.
 For example, the person may have too few or too many fingers or toes.
 Clubfoot (talipes equinovarus) is a defect in which the foot and ankle are twisted out of shape or position.
 Other foot defects include metatarsus adductus, metatarsus varus, talipes calcaneovalgus, and pes planus.